gh0stwizard/plcrtd/README.md

 # Security #

-You have to install HTTPS server, e.g. nginx, and set up it as a frontend for this application.
-Because of the Feersum module, the embeded HTTP server, it does not working with HTTPS.
+You have to install HTTPS server, e.g. nginx, and set up it as a frontend to this application.
+Because of the **Feersum** module (an embedded HTTP server) does not working with HTTPS.

 Due the limitation above you are unable to use **plcrtd** without HTTP(S) frontend server, sorry.